Michael Gross (science writer)

-Michael Gross (born 1963) is a science writer based at Oxford and an honorary research fellow at the School of Crystallography, Birkbeck, University of London.
+Michael Gross (3 November 1963, Kirn, Germany) is a British science writer based at Oxford and has been awarded an honorary research fellowship at the School of Crystallography, Birkbeck, University of London.

 Biography

-He holds a degree in chemistry and a doctorate in natural sciences, both from Regensburg University, Germany.
+Gross studied engineering and chemistry at the Karlsruhe Institute of Technology, and he holds a doctorate in physical biochemistry from Regensburg University, both German institutions.
 During seven years of post-doctoral research in protein biochemistry at the University of Oxford, he wrote science journalism as a hobby.
 In 2000, he switched to writing full-time.
 Occasionally he also acts as a translator, editor, and lecturer.
+As of 2013, Gross was married and had three children.

 Works

-Michael Gross is the author of around 30 research papers, over 700 journalistic pieces, and seven books, including Life on the Edge, Travels to the Nanoworld, and Light and Life.
+Gross has been working as a science journalist since 1993, and became a "science writer in residence" at Birkbeck College in 2001.
+Gross is the author of around 30 research papers, over 700 journalistic pieces, and seven books, including Life on the Edge, Travels to the Nanoworld, and Light and Life.
 He writes in English and German and parts of his work have been translated into French, Spanish and Italian.
 He is married with three children and lives in Oxford.